nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-07-20-3d_printing_business_ideas.md

 permalink: /business-tips/3d-printing-business-ideas/
 ---

 In recent years, 3D printing has revolutionized the way we create and manufacture products.
 Its rapid growth and widespread adoption can be attributed to its ability to produce complex designs with ease, reduce material waste, and save time in manufacturing processes.

 As the technology continues to advance, it's becoming increasingly clear that 3D printing will play a vital role in the future of various industries.

 For businesses looking to stay ahead of the curve, getting involved in the world of 3D printing offers numerous opportunities for innovation, customization, and increased efficiency.

-In fact, according to a report by [MarketsandMarkets](https://www.marketsandmarkets.com/Market-Reports/3d-printing-market-1276.html), the global 3D printing market is expected to grow from \$13.7 billion in 2021 to \$34.8 billion by 2026 at a compound annual growth rate (CAGR) of 20.4%.
+In fact, according to a report by [MarketsandMarkets](https://www.marketsandmarkets.com/Market-Reports/3d-printing-market-1276.html), the global 3D printing market is expected to grow from \$13.7 billion in 2021 to \$34.8 billion by 2026 at a compound annual growth rate **(CAGR) of 20.4%**.

-<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/stats/top-industries-for-growing-a-small-business/"> What industries are on the rise?</a></p>
+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/stats/top-industries-for-growing-a-small-business/"> Find out what other industries are on the rise?</a></p>

 With such promising prospects on the horizon, there's never been a better time for businesses to explore the possibilities that 3D printing can offer.
 This article will provide you with several exciting business ideas centered around this cutting-edge technology that you can use today to tap into its immense potential.